This very blog is powered by a stack that’s become my favorite setup for content-driven sites: Next.js + MDX + Contentlayer.

 Here’s how streamlined things are:

-3. I write the post, dropping in any React components I want.
+title,date,tags, etc.). - I write the post content, dropping in any React components I want.

-No custom API routes.
-No headless CMS.
-No copy/pasting markdown blobs into some admin UI.
-Just a markdown file in my repo.
+No custom API routes or a headless CMS, just a markdown file in my repo.

 A Setup Worth Recommending